News & Insights

 McGill and Partners signs heads of terms for cutting-edge new office space to cater for continued growth

-McGill and Partners will sign a 16-year lease on 43,000 sq ft of office space that represents a more than 50% increase in its current footprint, reinforcing the firm’s ambitions for long-term growth and underpinned by the acquisition of further talent.
+We will sign a 16-year lease on 43,000 sq ft of office space that represents a more than 50% increase in our current footprint, reinforcing our firm’s ambitions for long-term growth and underpinned by the acquisition of further talent.
 The move is expected to take place by September 2024, subject to contract.

 Steve McGill, Chief Executive Officer at McGill and Partners said: “The move to 40 Leadenhall is hugely exciting for our firm.
 The new building is exceptional, and it will be a great place for our colleagues to work and will help support our significant growth plans going forward.
 Our people are our greatest asset, and we believe it is important that we provide them with world class facilities that enhances our industry leading colleague value proposition and drives teamwork and productivity as we look to deliver exceptional services to our clients.”